 In fact, it has long been considered good practice for reporters to keep their notebooks for at least three years, until any risk of legal action over a story has passed.

-The new rules under the General Data Protection Act, introduced in May 2018, may mean that journalists and their employers are forced to think again.
+The new rules under the General Data Protection Regulation, introduced in May 2018, may mean that journalists and their employers are forced to think again.

 GDPR gives media organisations exemption from some of the duties to protect private data – and tell people what information they have on people.
 This is because it would be impossible to write critical stories about people without this exemption.
 This is especially true for investigative journalism.
 But journalists must be able to show they believed their stories were in the public interest.